Radix and Atlas Copco optimize production planning with AI

 Goal of the project

-An AI solution that optimises production planning at Atlas Copco, with zero licensing costs.
+An AI solution that optimizes production planning at Atlas Copco.
 Radix developed a software that allows both Production Planners as well as Sales Engineers to quickly generate accurate and optimal production plannings.

 Atlas Copco is a global industrial company founded in 1873, active in 180 countries and employing more than 39.000 people around the world.
 Atlas Copco is a world-leading manufacturer of air compressors, vacuum solutions, generators, pumps, power tools and assembly systems.
 The Portable Air division designs, manufactures and markets mobile compressors, including high-pressure boosters, and light demolition handheld tools for industries all over the world.